 Apart from fiction and criticism, I’ve written an accidental series on the subject of aphantasia, since recognizing in March or April 2018 that I have that condition.
 (I’m using “condition” in the a wide sense, as equivalent to “state”, and not to imply that aphantasia is a medical condition or impairment.)
 Up to January 2019, I published those posts on Medium, More recent posts are on this site.
 Here is the list of posts so far — I'll update it if and when I add more.

-I've made a list of my own stories on Medium.
-It includes several short stories, a novella and a novel, all of which are free to read.
+I’ve made a list of my own stories.
+These were all previously posted on Medium but with one remaining exception can now be read on this site.
+The list includes several short stories, a novella and a novel, all of which are free to read.
 As a bonus, here is the shortest story I've written so far, “Closure”.
 It comes in at about 750 words.
 I originally posted it on Medium but deleted it last year and now I've reposted it here.

 Short stories on the web

 A list of short stories that you can read online.
-I previously maintained the list as a Mix collection and a Pinterest board, but it should work just as well as a regular web page.
+I previously maintained the list as Pinterest board as well as as a Mix collection.
+It should work just as well as a regular web page.

 The books I left behind — and some I didn’t